Banner

 MacOS9 boot screen

-The Mac Mini G4 can now boot on either OS 😎
+The Mac Mini G4 can now boot into either operating system.

-Just be aware that OpenFirmware, the first stage of the boot process can be a little picky concerning the keyboard and the mouse that are plugged.
-In my case, I was not pleased by my Logitech USB keyboard and refused to display any other bootable medium than the regular OS X hard-drive that came pre-installed in the machine.
-It took me many hours of trials before I finally swapped the keyboard…
+Be aware that OpenFirmware, the first stage of the boot process, can be finicky about which keyboard and mouse are connected.
+In my case, it did not work properly with my Logitech USB keyboard and failed to show any bootable device other than the pre-installed OS X hard drive.
+After many hours of troubleshooting, I finally solved the issue by swapping the keyboard.

-Once Mac OS is booted, everything works as expected… except for the internal speaker which remains silent!
-And unfortunately the line sound output is fixed at around 40% of the max level and cannot be set otherwise.
-But if you have an external amplifier, it is no problem.
+Once Mac OS 9 is booted, everything works as expected—except for the internal speaker, which remains silent.
+In addition, the line-out sound level is fixed at about 40% of maximum volume and cannot be adjusted.
+If you have an external amplifier, however, this is only a minor inconvenience.

-If you are used to Windows, you will be disturbed by the lack of right-click support, even if you plugged a standard PC mouse.
-You can download drivers corresponding to the manufacturer to alleviate this problem.
+If you are accustomed to Windows, the lack of right-click support may feel disorienting, even when using a standard PC mouse.
+This limitation can be alleviated by installing manufacturer-provided drivers.
 Here is a link to Logitech drivers.

 Show me the result!